johnhhu2020/DataCamp-Python-Programmer-Track/README.md

 ### Finished  11    Introduction to Shell
 The Unix command line helps users combine existing programs in new ways, automate repetitive tasks, and run programs ...

-12    Software Engineering for Data Scientists in Python Learn about modularity, documentation, and automated testing to help you solve data science problems more quickly and...
+### Finished  12    Software Engineering for Data Scientists in Python
+Learn about modularity, documentation, and automated testing to help you solve data science problems more quickly and...

 13    Developing Python Packages